aldovandus/aldovandus/README.md

 🔭 I’m currently working as React/React Native Developer

-🌱 I’m currently learning NextJS and Rust
+🌱 I’m currently learning Rust

 <!--
 **aldovandus/aldovandus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.